-- 1 A student completing the Bachelor of Business and Bachelor of Communication Studies as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Business at least 225 points - (i) core papers: 90 points\ and \ A student completing this conjoint programme is not required to take BUSS720 or BUSS721. - a major: at least 105 points from one of the majors identified in the Bachelor of Business regulations with at least 45 points at level 6 and 45 points at level 7 and - (iii) 30 points from papers listed in the Bachelor of Business Table

-- (b) Bachelor of Communication Studies at least 225 points - (i) core papers: 135 points with 30 points at level 6 and 15 points at level 7 and - a major: at least 90 points from one of the majors identified in the Bachelor of Communication Studies Regulations with at least 30 points at level 6 and at least 60 points at level 7
+- 1 A student completing the Bachelor of Business and Bachelor of Communication Studies as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Business at least 225 points - (i) core papers: 90 points and A student completing this conjoint programme is not required to take BUSS720 or BUSS721. - (ii) a major: at least 105 points from one of the majors identified in the Bachelor of Business regulations with at least 45 points at level 6 and 45 points at level 7 and - (iii) 30 points from papers listed in the Bachelor of Business Table and - (b) Bachelor of Communication Studies at least 240 points - (i) core papers: 120 points at level 5 and - (ii) a major: at least 120 points from one of the majors identified in the Bachelor of Communication Studies Regulations with at least 60 points at level 6 and at least 60 points at level 7

-- (c) Common paper 60 points at level 7 - (i) 60 points Conjoint Cooperative Education Project COMM797. - 2 A student is required to address both their Bachelor of Business major and their Bachelor of Communication Studies major in the Conjoint Cooperative Education Project COMM797 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student may substitute papers from one of the component degrees with other papers from either component degree with the approval of both programme leaders.
+- (c) Common paper 45 points at level 7 - 45 points Conjoint Cooperative Education Project COMM796. - 2 A student is required to address both their Bachelor of Business major and their Bachelor of Communication Studies major in the Conjoint Cooperative Education Project and shall have their project approved by the programme leader for each of the component degrees. - 3 A student may substitute papers from one of the component degrees with other papers from either component degree with the approval of both programme leaders.

-Refer to the Bachelor of Business Regulations (page 446) and Bachelor of Communication Studies Regulations (page 459).
+Refer to the Bachelor of Business Regulations (page 456) and Bachelor of Communication Studies Regulations (page 470).